shoui520/shoui520.github.io/docs/resources.md

 #### iOS
 - [AnkiMobile](https://apps.apple.com/us/app/ankimobile-flashcards/id373493387) - $24.99 official port of Anki for iOS.
 - [Shirabe Jisho](https://apps.apple.com/us/app/shirabe-jisho/id1005203380) - the best mobile Japanese dictionary based on the JMdict project, ever.
 - [EBPocket](https://apps.apple.com/us/app/ebpocket-basic/id314082593) - Useful for monolingual dictionaries.
 Transfer dictionary files to the app using iTunes.
+- [JReader](https://jreader.moe/) - All in one solution for ebook reading and lookups that aims to bring the Yomitan experience to iOS.
 - [Immersion Reader](https://apps.apple.com/us/app/immersion-reader/id6443721334) - Japanese e-book reader with a fast dictionary look up feature.
 - [Kantan Manga Reader](https://apps.apple.com/gb/app/kantan-manga/id1518666365) - use OCR to read manga.
 It has Yomichan dictionary and EPWING support!
 - [10ten Japanese Reader](https://apps.apple.com/app/10ten-japanese-reader/id1573540634) - Similar in a way to Yomichan.